XarkLabs/Xosera/REFERENCE.md

 <img src="./pics/wd_XM_UART.svg">

 **UART communication via USB using FTDI**
-Basic UART allowing send/receive communication with host PC at 230,400 bps (aka 230.4 Kbaud) via FTDI USB, intended mainly to aid debugging.
+Basic UART allowing send/receive communication with host PC at 230,400 bps via FTDI USB, intended mainly to aid debugging.
 Software polled, so this may limit effective incoming data rate.
 Typically this register is read as individual bytes, reading the even status byte bits `[15:8]`then reading/writing the odd data byte bits `[7:0]` accordingly.
 If `RXF` (receive buffer full) bit is set, then a data byte is waiting to be read from lower odd data byte (which will clear `RXF`).
 If `TXF` (transmit buffer full) is clear, then a byte can be transmitted by writing it to the lower odd data byte (which will set `TXF` until data has finished transmitting).
 This UART can also be configured in the design as transmit only (to save resources).

 > :mag: **USB UART** This register is an optional debug feature and may not always be present (in which case this register is ignored and will read as all zero).  `XM_FEATURE[7]`/`UART` will be set if UART is present.